 There has been some confusion over whether consultants should be paid a fee for providing a report to the DWP regarding a patient seeking benefits.

-The DWP's position is that hospital doctors are contractually obligated to provide these reports and therefore no fee can be charged.
+The DWP's position is that hospitals are contractually obligated to provide these reports and therefore no fee can be charged by the NHS.

 When a hospital doctor refutes this, the DWP provide a copy of the Health Services Circular.